The Getty

 »Color hierarchy

-The Color hierarchy contains the names of colors and terms for color in the sense of qualities perceived through vision responding to different wavelengths of light.
-Also included are terms for types of color (e.g., cool colors) and color?related phenomena (e.g., color mixture).
+The Color hierarchy contains concept records for the names of colors and terms for color in the sense of qualities perceived through vision responding to different wavelengths of light.
+Also included are concept records for types of color (e.g., cool colors) and color-related phenomena (e.g., color mixture).

 • Regarding other Hierarchies